 - Follow all local laws and social customs.

 - Do not wear expensive clothing or jewelry.

 - Always keep hotel doors locked, and store valuables in secure areas.

 - If possible, choose hotel rooms between the 2nd and 6th floors.

 Healthy Travel Packing List

-Remind your patients to pack health and safety items.
 Use the Healthy Travel Packing List for Democratic Republic of the Congo for a list of health-related items to consider packing for your trip.
 Talk to your doctor about which items are most important for you.

 Map Disclaimer - The boundaries and names shown and the designations used on maps do not imply the expression of any opinion whatsoever on the part of the Centers for Disease Control and Prevention concerning the legal status of any country, territory, city or area or of its authorities, or concerning the delimitation of its frontiers or boundaries.
 Approximate border lines for which there may not yet be full agreement are generally marked.